DescriptionThe FortiAnalyzer allows to log system events to disk.

 When the unit logs are older than the Keep Logs for analytics setting, there are automatically deleted.

-Also, when analytic logs exceed their disk quota, the SQL database is trimmed starting with the oldest database tables.
+Also, when analytic logs exceed their disk quota, the SQL database trimming process is started with the oldest database tables.

 Troubleshooting section: